bsc-pm-ompss-at-fpga/nanos6-fpga/docs/devices/OpenACC.md

 1. Before calling `malloc` (and friends) or `new`, for data **that will be used in an OpenACC task** --> insert a `#pragma acc set device_num(0)`.
-This applies to **all** functions/smp-task regions, and only needs to be done once per context/region (even if there are multiple allocations in succesion).
+This applies to **all** functions/smp-task regions, and only needs to be done once per context/region (even if there are multiple allocations in succession).
 1. The code files that contain these allocations **must** be compiled with the PGI-enabled Mercurium (`pgimcc` or `pgimcxx`, see below in compilation).